 Our trainers stress to participants that it is important to be kind to and patient with yourself.
 They know that the process of becoming aware of and understanding your trauma and finding ways to work on your own recovery and healing will take time, often years.
 We want everyone to appreciate that the trauma information has a way of impacting people with layers of feelings.
 Initial feelings – often triggered by memories, that are triggered by the information – can lead to further triggering and the need for more processing.
-Something new could be revealed as the mind releases new memories along with the accompanying sensations of things like fear, anxiety, depression, loneliness and sometimes deep shame.
+Those with serious health issues like heart problems might need to look for defibrillators for sale to cope better.

 Sometimes participants need to consider how family members, especially children, differ in their reactions to life experiences.
 They have to be careful about what and how they share with them with regard to possible traumatic incidences these children might have experienced.